Leelai064/Accessability_Improvement/README.md

 # Accessability_Improvement
 Project Title: Accessability_Improvment

 Description: The client has already created an html and css file for their Horiseon website.
-To properly adhere to ADA or in other words ,web accessibility for users with disabilities, the client has tasked the developer to apply certain criteria.
+The code was properly taged, id'd and consolidated for future developers to better navigate with future iterations.
+All links were properly edited so that when clicked by the user it functions properly.
 With these criteria met, the website will be more user-friendly for everyone.
-All of this is done while also cleaning up the code for future developer to better navigatigation and future iterations.

->Insert: illustration of the website here so that other web-devs can see what the webpage looks like right now.
+Photos of the Website:
+![Horiseon Header]C:\Users\Leels\Desktop\Workspace\Accessability_Improvement\assets\images\Screenshot (11).png
+![Webpage Content]C:\Users\Leels\Desktop\Workspace\Accessability_Improvement\assets\images\Screenshot (13).png
+![Webpage Footer]images\Screenshot (14).png

-Url of the deployed application:
+Url of the deployed application: https://leelai064.github.io/Accessability_Improvement/

 URL of the Github repo: https://github.com/Leelai064/Accessability_Improvement.git